 General Symbolism of Cherry Blossoms

-Love, purity, dominance, and the fleeting nature of life – these are just some of the meanings that different cultures have associated with the ephemeral beauty of cherry blossoms.
+Love, purity, dominance, and the fleeting nature of life – are just some of the meanings that different cultures have associated with the ephemeral beauty of cherry blossoms.

 Aside from these interpretations, these flowers are also seen as symbols of rebirth and renewal as they signal the start of spring.
 They put an end to the bleak winter months, captivating people with their striking bright pink petals.